 The Pulpit was beautifully restored in 1976 as a memorial to Miss E Andrews, whose father was Thomas Andrews who was lost in the RMS Titanic disaster.
 This is recorded by a small brass plaque to the left of the pulpit.

-On 18th December 2015, the Ulster Historical Society Blue Circle Plaque commemorating the Rev Dr Henry Montgomery (1788-1865) was unveiled by Very Rev William McMillan, Minister Emeritus of First Dunmurry NS Presbyterian Church.
+On 18th December 2015, the Ulster Historical Society Blue Circle Plaque commemorating the Rev Dr Henry Montgomery (1788-1865) was unveiled by Very Rev William McMillan, Minister Emeritus of First Dunmurry NSPCI.